Democratic Republic of Congo:

 Specific objectives

-The project's specific objectives are structured around several complementary axes aimed at improving conditions for the most vulnerable farms.
 The first objective is to increase their resilience and autonomy in the face of various shocks, whether economic, environmental or climatic, in order to strengthen their physical and financial assets.
 This approach aims to significantly increase beneficiaries' incomes and improve their food and nutritional security, thanks to an integrated approach that combines collective and individual action on beneficiaries' fields, recognizing that family farming and group farming are mutually reinforcing.

 The second specific objective is to build the capacity of farm managers by promoting the adoption of innovative and sustainable farming practices, in order to reduce their economic and food vulnerability.
 This approach contributes to improving the sustainability of agricultural practices used by the most vulnerable households to manage their farms.
 Through individualized advisory support and appropriate technical training, vulnerable farmers will be able to implement at least one innovative and sustainable farming practice (crop rotations/combinations, use of biopesticides, improved fallow, composting, green manures, use of improved varieties, agroforestry practices).